sameersbn/docker-redis/README.md

 Clients connecting to the Redis server will now have to authenticate themselves with the password `redispassword`.

+Alternatively, the same can also be achieved using the [Command-line arguments](#command-line-arguments) feature to specify the `--requirepass` argument.

 ## Logs

-The Redis server logs are sent to the standard output by default.
-If you want the logs written to a logfile, provide the `--logfile` argument in the `docker run` command
+By default the Redis server logs are sent to the standard output.
+Using the [Command-line arguments](#command-line-arguments) feature you can configure the Redis server to send the log output to a file using the `--logfile` argument:

 ```bash
 docker run --name redis -d --restart=always \